himselfv/tasks-ig/readme.md

 5. Access the URL and press "Authorize with Google".
 (The local storage version should work from step 2).

-It would be nice to simply run this from the browser extension or local files, but Google APIs need an origin hostname.
+Why all these complications?
+Google Tasks backend requires having an origin hostname.

 **Plan B:** Find someone who hosts it and use their instance (if you trust them).

-You can show your self-hosted extension in a Firefox sidebar.
+You can put your self-hosted extension in a Firefox sidebar.
 Use the extension in the `webpanel` folder and set the URL in the options.
-Or simply open your URL in a [AiOS](http://firefox.exxile.net/aios/features.php) Multipanel Sidebar.

 ### Local file